rngcntr/manning/README.md

 ### System requirements ###

 In order to use manning, you'll need Java 8 installed.
 As Java 8 is available for almost any operating system, this shouldn't be a problem in most cases.
 In addition, manning is designed and developed to run in UNIX terminals.
-Due to lack of color support, the single game view is not guaranteed to work (in other words: will definitely not work) in Windows terminals.
-However, it may be possible to run the overview, since it does not make use of color codes.
+Due to the lack of color support, the single game view is not guaranteed to work (in other words: will definitely not work) in Windows terminals.
+However, it may be possible to run the overview, since it does not use color codes.

-### Hot to set up ###
+### How to set up ###

 1. Clone this repository using the following command:
 ```git clone https://rngcntr@bitbucket.org/rngcntr/manning.git```